-How Online Food Delivery & Grocery Delivery Business Can Survive and Thrive in COVID-19?
+Online Food Delivery & Grocery Delivery Business Survival Guide in COVID-19

 As people shun going restaurants amid the increasing spread of Covid-19, ordering food and grocery online has become a new luxury that anyone can afford.

 To curb the spread of the virus, many countries have implemented social distancing, imposed lockdown in high alert zones, and restricted the non-essential movement of public and business services.

 However, as online delivery witness a huge spike and orders rose by 20%, the post-crisis world has become more digital and less global.